Qliro/QliroOne-In-App-ReactNative/README.md

 ### SDK Specific Event props

-#### locked

-The frontend application is locked and user interaction is disabled until locked is false again.

 #### onOrderUpdated

 Called after the ´updateOrders´ action has been called when Qliro One has synced its orders.